xuri/excelize-doc/en/cell.md

-TYPE                     | Returns a number indicating the data type of a value UNICHAR                  | Returns the Unicode character that is references by the given numeric value UNICODE                  | Returns the number (code point) that corresponds to the first character of the text UPPER                    | Converts text to uppercase VALUE                    | Converts a text argument to a number VALUETOTEXT              | Returns text from any specified value
+TYPE                     | Returns a number indicating the data type of a value UNICHAR                  | Returns the Unicode character that is references by the given numeric value UNICODE                  | Returns the number (code point) that corresponds to the first character of the text UNIQUE                   | Returns a list of unique values in a list or range UPPER                    | Converts text to uppercase VALUE                    | Converts a text argument to a number VALUETOTEXT              | Returns text from any specified value